 Ask the children if they think that a drop of water could be an agent of erosion – could it move soil, sand, or fine sediment around?
 How could we find out?

 One way would be to drip water on some soil to see if it causes a change.
-Ahead of time, place a Drop by Drop Target on a cookie sheet.
-Place one to two tablespoons of flour (or dry soil if doing this activity outside) in a mound in the center of the page.
+Place a mound of dry soil on the sidewalk or pavement.
 Have a child measure and record the height and width of the mound.
-Now have children take turns using a baby bottle or dropper filled with water to squeeze one drop at a time onto the mound, noting what happens as it strikes the flour (or dry soil).
+Now have children take turns using a baby bottle or dropper filled with water to squeeze one drop at a time onto the mound, noting what happens as it strikes the dry soil.
 Compare the effect when water drops hit the center or edges of the mound.
 Test if there is a different effect if you raise or lower the height of the dropper.
 Does the height from which the water falls affect how far the soil is splashed?

 Switch to a spray bottle and continue to “rain” onto the mound.
 What happens as more and more water rains down?
 (It forms puddles, streamlets.)
 Finally, measure the height and width of the mound again.
 How is it different?
 (Shorter and more spread out.)
 Can raindrops move soil?

-Materials: for each small group: eyedropper and/or baby bottle, spray bottle, water, tray or cookie sheet, flour (or soil) supply, tablespoon measure, Drop by Drop Target page, ruler; optional: plastic page protector.
+Materials: for each small group: eyedropper and/or baby bottle, spray bottle, water, dry soil supply, tablespoon measure, ruler.

 SHAKE IT UP